-A. A hospital must complete the LERN approved form, "application for recognition of trauma program".

-- B. The hospital CEO must complete and sign the LERN approved trauma program checklist/attestation for the applicable trauma program level. - 1.
+- A. A hospital must complete the LERN approved form, "application for recognition of trauma program". - B. The hospital CEO must complete and sign the LERN approved trauma program checklist/attestation for the applicable trauma program level. - 1.
 By this attestation, the hospital CEO ensures 24/7/365 availability of the resources listed. - 2.
-The attestation must be validated by a site visit by LERN staff. - 3.
-Upon CEO attestation and/or site visit, if it is determined by the LERN executive committee in conjunction with the LERN trauma medical director, that the required benchmarks are not in place the hospital will not be eligible for trauma program verification. - C. After satisfying the requirements of A. and B. above, the hospital will be recognized as a trauma program and such recognition will be added to the LERN resource management screen for the purpose of routing trauma patients. - D. To maintain trauma program recognition, the hospital must schedule an ACS verification or consultation site visit for the desired trauma level within 12 months of LERN acceptance of the trauma program checklist/attestation. - 1.
-If an ACS verification or consultation site visit is not scheduled within 12 months of the signed checklist/attestation, the "trauma program" indicator on LERN resource management screen will be removed. - E. After a consultation visit for the desired trauma level, the hospital has 1 year to achieve verification by the ACS or the trauma program indicator will be removed on the LERN resource management screen. - 1.
-If the hospital fails the ACS verification visit and a focused review visit, the hospital will lose trauma program status.
-The trauma program indicator will be removed on the LERN resource management screen.
+The attestation must be validated by a site visit by LERN staff.

+- 3. Upon CEO attestation and/or site visit, if it is determined by the LERN executive committee in conjunction with the LERN trauma medical director, that the required benchmarks are not in place the hospital will not be eligible for trauma program verification. - C. After satisfying the requirements of A. and B. above, the hospital will be recognized as a trauma program and such recognition will be added to the LERN resource management screen for the purpose of routing trauma patients. - D. To maintain trauma program recognition, the hospital must request an ACS verification or consultation site visit at the time of the attestation or within 30 days thereafter, with the consultation or survey to occur within 12 months of the attestation or as close to 12 months as the ACS schedule allows.
+Written documentation of the request and scheduling must be submitted to LERN. - 1.
+If an ACS verification or consultation site visit is not requested within 30 days and does not occur within 12 months or as close to 12 months as the ACS schedule allows, the trauma program indicator on LERN resource management screen will be removed. - E. After a consultation visit for the desired trauma level, the hospital has 30 days to schedule the verification survey by the ACS to occur within 12 months of the consultation or as close to 12 months as the ACS schedule allows.
+Written documentation of the request and scheduling must be submitted to LERN. - 1.
+If documentation of scheduling per required parameters is not submitted to LERN and the ACS verification survey is not scheduled to occur within 12